FALX (FALX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FALX Historical Price

-According to the latest data gathered on FALX live price page, the current price of FALX is 0.00002339USD.
-The circulating supply of FALX(FALX) is 10.00B FALX , giving it a market capitalization of $235.01K.
+According to the latest data gathered on FALX live price page, the current price of FALX is 0USD.
+The circulating supply of FALX(FALX) is 10.00B FALX , giving it a market capitalization of $237.68K.

 The FALX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FALX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.